TeamRegio/EpiRegioDB/docs/Description.rst

 ===================================================
 The field of research on gene regulation has considerably grown during the last years and the acknowledgement of its importance in orchestrating the genetic landscape has expanded.
-One of the key players are non-coding DNA regions, which regulate gene expression by remodelling the accessibility of chromatin.
-They are able to support or repress the expression of their associated genes.
+One of the key players are non-coding DNA regions, which regulate gene expression.
+They are able to enhance or repress the expression of their associated genes.
 These Regulatory EleMents (REMs) can be located far away from their associated genes.
 Identifying REMs is difficult, as there is no method yet to get a clear readout of their sequence.
 Different computational approaches are being used, combining various kinds of genomics data to annotate REMs.
 An even